shariq1989/cookbook/content/recipe/sichuan_chicken.md

 ### ABOUT THE MEAL

 In Chinese, Laziji means dried chili pepper chicken, and when you see pictures of Chongqing laziji, or mala chicken you know why.
-Although this dish looks like it will light a fire in your mouth, it's not actually that hot unless you decide to break up the chilis during the cooking process or bite into them as I do.
+Although this dish looks like it will light a fire in your mouth, it's not actually that hot unless you decide to break up the chillies during the cooking process or bite into them as I do.

 #### What main ingredients are needed for this meal?
 * Chicken Thighs: We use boneless chicken thighs cut into bit-size pieces because it is easier, but traditionally it is made with a whole chicken.

-* Dried Red Chilis: Dried red chilis are the star of this recipe, as you can see in the photos.
+* Dried Red Chilis: Dried red chillies are the star of this recipe, as you can see in the photos.
 I try to balance the chicken to chili ratio, in large part, because I cannot handle it otherwise.
-You can most certainly use more or fewer chilis based on your personal preference.
-I also cook the chilis whole rather than cutting them up, as other versions of this recipe will do.
+You can most certainly use more or fewer chillies based on your personal preference.
+I also cook the chillies whole rather than cutting them up, as other versions of this recipe will do.

 * Sichuan Chilis